HailToDodongo/tiny3d/README.md

 <img src="logo.png" height="200">
 </p>

-3D ucode & library for the N64 using [libdragon](https://github.com/DragonMinded/libdragon/tree/preview).<br>
+3D ucode/library for the N64 using [libdragon](https://github.com/DragonMinded/libdragon/tree/preview).<br>
 The motivation of this project is to provide a fast and minimal API while having all the features needed for 3D applications.<br>

 ## Features